anair-it/disruptor-billing-example/README.md

 This project uses [disruptor-spring-manager](https://github.com/anair-it/disruptor-spring-manager) to create disruptor spring beans and perform message transactions.
 The project uses an embedded tomcat server to kick start the application using maven.
 Integration with IBM Websphere MQ is required to run this project.
 Ofcourse you can make minor modifications to get this running against ActiveMQ etc.

-The example uses a disruptor bean to process a ton of billing records.
+The example uses 2 disruptor beans.
+One to process billing records and another to process data streams.
+Both disruptors are configured as spring beans.

 Software pre-requisite
 --------